 Falls Creek is on the Kenai Peninsula and flows generally south for 3.2 miles (5 km) to the northwestern shore of Kachemak Bay, in the Cottonwood Eastland Unit of Kachemak Bay State Park, about 17 miles (27 km) northeast of Homer and 2.5 miles (4 km) southwest of Kachemak Selo, Alaska.
 The creek was named in 1904 by Ralph W. Stone of the U.S. Geological Survey for a waterfall that cascades 20 feet (6 m) over a coal seam near the beach.
+The Border Ranges fault is roughly aligned with the axis of Kachemak Bay and juxtaposes Mesozoic sedimentary rocks of the Peninsular terrane to the west and underlying the Kenai lowlands against highly deformed and metamorphosed Mesozoic rocks of the Chugach terrane to the east and forming the Kenai Mountains.
 The eroding bluffs on the northeastern shore of Kachemak Bay are comprised of fine-grained sedimentary rocks of the Kenai Group, a sequence formed during the Miocene, or about 23 to 5 million years ago.
 Quaternary sediments blanket most of the Kenai lowlands and this rock formation comprises the only bedrock exposures along the Cook Inlet coast between the Kenai River and the Fox River.
-The Kenai Group is part of the Chugach terrane, an enormous accretionary wedge that extends approximately from Shelikof Strait in the southwest to the Wrangell Mountains in the northeast, and is bounded to the east and south by the Chugach and Kenai mountains.
 The Kenai Group is comprised of the Tyonek, Beluga, and Sterling rock formations.
 The bedrock at Falls Creek is exposed almost continuously in the precipitous wave-cut cliffs and steep walls of stream canyons and represents the uppermost strata of the Beluga Formation and lowermost strata of the Sterling Formation.
 The sequence consists of at least 5,000 feet (1,500 m) of moderately to weakly hardened, locally conglomeratic sandstone with interbedded siltstone, claystone, and coal seams.
 The rock is highly friable and active mass wasting has formed deep gullies.
 Talus cones have developed at the base of the sea cliff from accumulating rock fragments.
 The proportion of sandstone increases northward and the number and thickness of coal beds and the quality of the coal decreases.
 The coal is relatively low-grade lignite to sub-bituminous.
 Coal beds are generally lenticular, ranging from 3-7 feet (1-2 m) thick.
 Many former coal beds have been burned, resulting in the adjacent rocks being baked a distinctive brick-orange color.

 The archaeological record from Kachemak Bay indicates that maritime hunters of the late Ocean Bay tradition appeared briefly in Kachemak Bay about 4,500 years ago, probably coming from the Alaska Peninsula.
 About 4,000 years ago, a culture related to the Arctic Small Tool tradition of the Alaska Peninsula appeared in the bay.
 By 3,000 years ago, Kachemak tradition sea hunters with close connections to Kodiak Island were established and lasted for about 1,500 years.
 The Kachemak tradition can be divided into two phases, the Early Kachemak phase is known from a midden on Yukon Island where artifacts included a primitive hand-thrown harpoon, barbed bone points, a simple stone lamp, fish hook barbs, and labrets.
 Animal bones indicate that a variety of land and sea animals were hunted including harbor seals, porpoises, marmots, and lesser whales.
 The Late Kachemak phase is based on finds at Yukon Island, Cottonwood Creek, and Chugachik Island.
 Food preferences appear to be the same, but weapons improved with multiple barbed arrowheads.
 Characteristics of this phase are exotic burial practices, decorated stone lamps, and semi-subterranean houses.
 The Cottonwood Creek site also provided evidence showing that they endured great hardships.
 Many skeletons at the site showed signs of degenerative bone diseases, arrested growth, and enamel hypoplasia of the teeth, which are all attributed to malnutrition.
 The people of the Kachemak tradition abandoned the area about 1,500 years ago.
 About 800 to 500 years ago, the ancestors of the Dena’ina people migrated from the interior and adopted a maritime subsistence economy from the Alutiiq people of the outer Kenai Peninsula.
 The Dena’ina established several villages in Kachemak Bay and many seasonal camps along the coast of the inner bay.
 A village called Soonroodna was known by early Russian explorers but has not been relocated.
 The Dena’ina also had a village on Yukon Island.